about the episode

 They occasionally get a company behind them or a company who's business is the package, which isn't that common.
 But, for the most part there's like one person and occasional contributors.

-Edith: Well, what patterns have you seen work well then
+Edith: Well, what patterns have you seen work well then in open source?

 So you said you thought Rust was well run because they had different committees, they actually invested in management.